 Some organizations have specified regulations regarding data privacy and compliance issues.
 For example, these rules may prevent companies from serving their customers in different world regions if their services are nested in specific public clouds.

 You will effectively modernize your apps into a cloud-native format with your own data centers.
-You will significantly transform your business if you were to opt-out for Kubernetes on-premises.
-An effective strategy like this will help you save up a lot of money while undoubtedly improving the use of infrastructure.
+You will significantly transform your business if you opt-out for Kubernetes on-premises.
+An effective strategy like this will help you save a lot of money while undoubtedly improving the use of infrastructure.

 You can download our slideshow Why do enterprises and companies adopt Kubernetes?

-Companies that want to containerize their apps have to use containers on a huge scale as they don’t use one or two containers, but dozens and even 100’s to ensure high availability and load balance the traffic.
+Yes, companies that want to work with Kubernetes architecture use containers on a huge scale as they don’t use one or two containers.
+Still, dozens and even 100’s to ensure high availability and load balance the traffic.

 Master Node is the starting point for all administrative tasks, and its responsibility is managing the Kubernetes architecture diagram.